 On the One Green Planet website, Kat Smith offers the following recipe.
 To your spice grinder, add 2 tablespoons chili powder, 4 teaspoons paprika, 4 teaspoons ground coriander, 4 teaspoons ground cumin, 1 teaspoon ground cardamom, 1 teaspoon kosher salt, 1 teaspoon ground fenugreek, 1/2 teaspoon red pepper flakes, 1/2 teaspoon black pepper, 1/2 teaspoon ground nutmeg, 1/4 teaspoon ground cloves, 1/4 teaspoon ground cinnamon, and 1/4 teaspoon ground allspice.

-Now that you know more about this wonderful spice blend steeped in the history of Ethiopia, check out our own version and delicious recipes.
+Now that you know more about this wonderful spice blend steeped in the history of Ethiopia, check out our own unique version and some delicious recipes made with Berbere.
 If you have any questions or stories of your own experiences with Berbere, please let share with the community in the comments below.